Dentrax/Data-Mining-with-Python/Chapter01-Introduction/README.md

 **About**

-`Scikit-learn` (formerly scikits.learn) is a free software machine learning library for the Python programming language.[3]
+`Scikit-learn` (formerly scikits.learn) is a free software machine learning library for the Python programming language.
 It features various classification, regression and clustering algorithms including support vector machines, random forests, gradient boosting, k-means and DBSCAN, and is designed to interoperate with the Python numerical and scientific libraries NumPy and SciPy.

 1. Simple and efficient tools for data mining and data analysis